 The original kitchen was located under the mezzanine home-office in the corner of the family/kitchen space under a lowered ceiling.
-The family room was in the double volume area and furnishings gathered around a huge curved fireplace (now the location of the refrigerator).
+The family room was in the double volume area with a huge curved fireplace (now the location of the refrigerator).
 After learning the lifestyle preferences of our client, we proposed switching the locations of these areas for a more functional kitchen and cozy family room.

-We separated the family room and kitchen areas with an angled peninsula, which offers seating at a higher counter level.
-This area services a wet bar that family members can use to choose and prepare drinks without having to enter the food preparation zone in the working kitchen.
-On one side of the island, shallow base cabinets provide valuable glass and stemware storage in lieu of wall cabinets.
-On the other side, we provided under cabinet refrigerator drawers for fruit and vegetable storage close to the island prep area.
-We raised a portion of the island to obscure the view of food prep when entering the area and to provide a convenient height for the charging station that is accessed with a flip down cabinet front.
+The family room and kitchen areas are divided with an angled peninsula, which offers seating at a higher counter level and services a beverage center.
+Under cabinet refrigerator drawers are provided at the island prep area and a portion of the island raised to obscure the view of food prep when entering the area and to provide a convenient height for the charging station.

 A slim understated stainless-steel hood gives the backsplash treatment design prominence.
 After considering several tile and mosaic options, we selected a custom backsplash in glass tile with shapes and colors reminiscent of the waves of the Pacific Ocean.
 With the deck expanded, the outdoor entertainment area houses a dining table for six as well as several counter stools at the pass-through bar.
 What better way to utilize our sunny Southern California weather?